OceanBioME/OceanBioME.jl/examples/README.md

 # Ocean Biogeochemial Modelling Environment

 > Note: the most complex example has been run for >5 years with the grid used in the various LOBSTER examples, with a 2.5 minute timestep without instability.
-The utility used in complex_LOBSTER.jl and kelp.jl attempt to optimise by changing the timestep but may cause instability if used.
+The utility used in kelp.jl  attempt to optimise by changing the timestep but may cause instability if used.

 ## Example Lists
 This document lists several examples included in this repository for users to learn how to use OceanBioME.